Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Sew the fabric

-- Start sewing along these lines.
+- Start sewing your first line along these markings.
 You will probably be able to hear a weak noise, sort of like squeaking when sewing, due to the elastic passing through the plates of your machine.
 Nothing to worry about, this is normal so keep going.

-- If your lines are close you’ll be able to notice the shirring effect with the second row. if your lines are apart, the shirring effect will gradually appear as you keep adding more rows.
+- If your parallel rows of stitches are close you’ll be able to notice the shirring effect with the second row. if your lines are apart, the shirring effect will gradually appear as you keep adding more rows.

 - Stop sewing rows when you’re happy with how the gathering looks like.